-Although perhaps admirably revelatory, the projection of the internal workings of the performance do not necessarily address the problems of audience comprehension or even curiosity.
+Although perhaps admirably revelatory, the projection of the internal workings of the performance does not necessarily address the problems of audience comprehension or even curiosity.
 In the case that the notation system itself remains obscure to the audience, video project may simply add a further, potentially distracting, layer of opacity.
-Maloney notes that projections of the object-oriented programming language MAX/MSP often leave the audience confused and unsatisfied.
+Maloney notes that projections of the operating language of computer programs, such as the object orientated program MAX/MSP, often leave the audience confused and unsatisfied.